 A trainer who knows the game also knows the workouts and conditioning strategies required to play well and may be a personal trainer worth contacting.

 Give the process a little bit of time.
-The gym owner may need to double-check affiliated trainers if they can work with a basketball player.
+The gym owner may need to double-check with affiliated trainers to see if they can work with a basketball player.
 Don’t worry if it takes a few days to get a response, since you do want to be matched with the right trainer.

 For most, finding someone with a basketball or general sports training skills shouldn’t be too difficult.
 Others might struggle a bit to locate such a trainer.
 Depending on where you live, someone with a basketball background might not work in the area.
 Working with a more general personal trainer would be fine.

-Just because a personal trainer may not have played basketball nor worked with a basketball team doesn’t mean he/she couldn’t be of great assistance.
+Just because a personal trainer may not have played basketball or worked with a basketball team doesn’t mean they couldn’t be of great assistance.
 A trainer who understands what types of exercises can improve performance on the basketball court would be valuable to anyone seeking assistance.
 Exercises related to basketball include: